-It was a great opportunity to meet jean Jacques Annaud the world famous French director who was in India in March ’96 ‘along with his panorama of films.
+It was a great opportunity to meet jean Jacques Annaud the world-famous French director who was in India in March ’96 ‘along with his panorama of films.
 At Delhi

-Annaud’s appearance in world cinema at this joke when cross cultural conflict is a major issue in all the societies of the world has special significance to our time.
+Annaud’s appearance in world cinema at this joke when cross-cultural conflict is a major issue in all the societies of the world has special significance to our time.
 He makes films intuitively and his films are having his marks like an author.
 We can not only see them but fear and smell their fragrance.

-Annaud raises different questions in his cinema, in his film “The name of the rose” which won prestigious “CESAR Award for the best foreign film in 1987”, he talks about dying of monks who have to decide who is guilty by referring the books which are poisoned by the rule.
+Annaud raises different questions in his cinema, in his film “The name of the rose” which won the prestigious “CESAR Award for the best foreign film in 1987”, he talks about dying of monks who have to decide who is guilty by referring the books which are poisoned by the rule.
 The film is based after umber to eco’s novel and raises a moral question that is guilty the time, the oppressive nature or the interpretation in a metaphoric manner.

 Another film “The Bear” which also won Cesar’s award for best director in 1989.
 He is narrating to us a story in which polar bears and a bear Cub are encountering hunters who are selfish.
 In a chance encounter, the mighty bear forgives the hunter who had become helpless.
 This humility changes the heart of the hunters.
 The story is very touching and with very few dialogues and is enjoyed by different cultural audiences, speaking different languages.